ecdysisxyz/StableCredit/README.md

 Users can issue stablecoins by providing collateral.

 #### Loan Applications
-Users can submit loan applications, which can be voted on by other users based on their transaction history.
+Users can submit loan applications, which other users can vote on based on their transaction history.

 #### Voting Mechanism
 Users with governance tokens can vote to freeze or unfreeze other users.